kunalnagar/dotfiles/work/README.md

 - AppCleaner (Freemacsoft)
 - Docker (open Docker for Desktop manually and go through the rest of the setup)

+## Next steps

+At this point, the dotfiles installation is complete.
+It's time to start customizing the individual apps.

 ## Setup GitHub

 - Generate a new SSH key using: